A robust BFGS algorithm for unconstrained nonlinear optimization problems: The robust BFGS Method

 For most optimization algorithms, the search for the minimizer of (\ref{obj}) is carried out by using

 where $\alpha_k$ is the step size, and $d_k$ is the search direction.
 For Newton's method, the search direction $d_k$ is defined by

 and the step size is set to $\alpha_k =1$.
-If Newton's method converges, it converges fast (quadratic) but it may not converge at all and the computation of $H(x_k)$ is expensive.
-The BFGS algorithm is developed to reduce the cost of the computation of $H(x_k)$ while retaining the feature of fast (superlinear) convergence.
+If Newton's method converges, it converges fast (quadratic) but (a) it may not converge at all, and (b) the computation of $H(x_k)$ is expensive.

+To overcome the second problem associated with Newton's method, the BFGS algorithm is developed to reduce the cost of the computation of $H(x_k)$ while retaining the feature of fast (superlinear) convergence.
 It estimates $H(x_k)$ using the following update formula

 where